x-song-x/XINTRINSIC/docs/index.md

 ## Introduction

 XINTRINSIC (cross[X]-linear polarization enhanced INTRINSIC imaging) is an imaging approach developed to image through the intact skull in marmoset monkeys and obtain detailed functional maps in the cortex.
-XINTRINSIC is developed and maintained by Dr. Xindong Song from the [Auditory Neurophysiology Laboratory (Wang Lab)] (https://wanglab.johnshopkins.edu/lab/WangLabWebsite/index.html) in Johns Hopkins.
-The current webpage
+XINTRINSIC is developed and maintained by Dr. Xindong Song from the [Auditory Neurophysiology Laboratory (Wang Lab)](https://wanglab.johnshopkins.edu/lab/WangLabWebsite/index.html) in Johns Hopkins.
+The current webpage shows a list of code and notes for the ease to replicate our approach.
+Discussions and comments are welcome through GitHub.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Optical Design and Notes